identifiedpatient/rockstats/README.md

 ![](rstats.png)

 Computes some statistics on your player log files that are not available in game.
+In order to use this, you need to keep the entire log file for your character's entire history, or start a new character where you do keep the log file.

 To use:
 * Checkout the source code using git